ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 {CODE MaxHttpCacheSize@ClientApi\Configuration\Conventions.cs /}

+{NOTE: Cache size}

-{NOTE Default value of this setting is 512MB on 64 bits, 32MB on 32 bits per database /}
+Default value of this setting is 512MB on 64 bits, 32MB on 32 bits per database.

+{NOTE/}

+{NOTE: Disable caching}

+To disable the caching you can set the `MaxHttpCacheSize` value to zero:

+{CODE disable_cache@ClientApi\Configuration\Conventions.cs /}

+{NOTE/}

 {PANEL/}